 If you wish to stay in Ireland past the expiry date on your IRP card, you must apply to extend your immigration permission and renew your registration in advance of it expiring.
 If successful, you will be given a new IRP card.

 An IRP card costs €300 per person every time you register and renew.

-To facilitate this registration process, where students will be residing in Dublin, they must schedule an appointment online using the following link before arriving in Ireland:
+To facilitate this registration process, students must schedule an appointment online at the Burgh Quay Registration Office.